 03 of 13

 Christmas at Universal Orlando means wonderful decorations and Grinchmas.Continue to 4 of 13 below.

 Hershey Pennsylvania, aka "Chocolate Town USA", serves up a lot of family fun every year for Christmas-time, including opportunities to see Santa.
 Most notably, the Hershey Park theme park opens up for Christmas Candylane, with more than 1 million twinkling lights, Santa and live reindeer, a Christmas show, a giant carousel, and other decorated rides.Continue to 5 of 13 below.

 05 of 13

 The Polar Express and Other Christmas Trains

-"The Polar Express" is a beautifully illustrated children's book by Chris Van Allsburg (recently made into a movie-- see links below) about a child's train ride to see Santa at the North Pole.
+"The Polar Express" is a beautifully illustrated children's book (and now movie) by Chris Van Allsburg about a child's train ride to see Santa at the North Pole.
 In a number of locations in the US, a family can have a "Polar Express" experience: a real-life train ride for kids, that re-creates the mood and even some events from the classic book.Continue to 6 of 13 below.

 06 of 13